Natalie Frank has a Ph.D. in Clinical psychology. She specializes in Pediatric Psychology and Behavioral Medicine.

-Now, a recent study better determines the effects of alcohol intake, and interaction of alcohol intake and smoking on the subsequent development of MS (Hedstrom, Olsson, & Alfredsson, 2021).
+Now, a recent study better determines the effects of alcohol intake and the interaction of alcohol intake and smoking on the subsequent development of MS (Hedstrom, Olsson, & Alfredsson, 2021).
 Alcohol exposure was related to a 20 percent decrease in the risk of developing MS compared to never drinking.

-The association between never drinking and the development MS was stronger for smokers.
-The interaction was somewhat stronger for current smokers compared to past smokers and the interaction became significantly stronger with cumulative smoking.
+The association between never drinking and the development of MS was stronger for smokers.
+The interaction was somewhat stronger for current smokers compared to past smokers, and the interaction became significantly stronger with cumulative smoking.